excelsior-university-web-systems/reblock/README.md

 ### 1.1.1 (04/30/2025) ###

-* Fix category taxonomy assignment permission.
+* Fix taxonomy assignment permission.
-* "Embed as iFrame" option is disabled/enabled according to post types visibility.
+* "Embed as an iframe" option is disabled/enabled according to post types visibility.
 * Add script to auto-adjust ReBlock iframe embed's height on browser viewport resize.
+* Minor fixes and improvements.

 ### 1.1.0 (04/23/2025) ###